Bodybuilding tricks of the trade, as described here, modify exercises to…

 Transfer what you know about why an exercise works well for a target muscle to others for experimentation.

 These bodybuilding tricks of the trade will make your training more effective.
-Ultimately, try to extract the principles of changing lengths, strength curves, and functions on exercises to achieve fuller development for any muscle you desire.
+Ultimately, try to extract the principles of changing lengths/internal moment arms, strength curves, and functions to achieve fuller development for any muscle you desire.